 Cat Ba National Park

-The first thing to do when in Cat Ba is to make your way to the stunning Cat Ba National Park.
-For nature lovers this is one of the cant miss spots in Vietnam.
-There are a number of terrific hiking trails for you to explore.
+The first thing most people do in Cat Ba is to make their way to the magnificent Cat Ba National Park.
+For nature lovers, this is one of the places in Vietnam you cannot miss.
+There are several terrific hiking trails for you to explore.

 Lan Ha Bay